Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/multiply.rst

 For example, if you have a brown pixel RGB(0.50, 0.29, 0.05), and you multiply it with a cyan filter (uniform color RGB(0.0, 1.0, 1.0), you will get a color RGB(0.0, 0.29, 0.5).
-Visually, the result is to kill the reds and bring up (by "symmetry" -- the real values remain unchanged!) the blues and greens.
+Visually, the result is to zero the reds and bring up (by "symmetry" -- the real values remain unchanged!) the blues and greens.
 Physically, it is the same effect as shining a cyan light onto a chocolate bar.
 Emotionally, vegetation becomes more lush, water becomes more Caribbean and inviting, skies become friendlier.